• Skip to primary navigation

 Pro Tip: You can let the inner pot sit on a wire rack until it cools down to temperature, but my preferred method is to place the inner pot into a larger pot (or kitchen sink) of ice water to achieve the temperature much more quickly.
 For non-Instant Pot yogurt making, use this same process for your milk that's been heated on the stove.

-This step is quick and easy.
-First, use a soup ladle to transfer about a cup of milk out of your pot into a glass measuring cup.
+Step 4: Use a soup ladle to transfer about a cup of milk out of your pot into a glass measuring cup.

 Then, add 3 tablespoons of your store-bought yogurt (or homemade yogurt if you have some already made) and incorporate it into the cup of milk.